Bepi64/ollamaweb/README.md

 # ollamaweb
-A server web hosting a visual web interfaces to choose et discuss with ollama models.
+A server web hosting a visual web interfaces to choose and discuss with ollama models.